-In cricket, reaction time is used in all aspect no matter your position in fielding or batting.
-Your close in fielders heavily rely on their reaction time to catch those fast-paced balls so they don’t make it to the boundary line.
-Whereas whilst batting, we use our processing reaction time to read the ball’s movement/trajectory and pick the best time to make connection with the bat.
+In cricket, reaction time is used in all aspects whether your position is in fielding or batting.
+The close in-fielders heavily rely on their reaction time to catch fast-paced balls so they don’t make it to the boundary line.
+Whereas whilst batting, the processing reaction time is used to read the ball’s movement/trajectory and pick the best time to make connection with the bat.

 Colour blindness is a common defect which affects 1 in every 12 men and 1 in every 20 women.
 The most common colour defects are red and green which mean for cricket players who suffer from these defects specifically there can be some major difficulties.
 A red and green defect in cricket means large difficulty in tell a red ball apart from the green grass it is rolling on.